Great Leaders Exercise Self-Discipline

 – Daniel Goldstein

-Self-discipline at work not only allows leaders to give their full attention to the task at hand, but research has also shown that leaders with a strong sense of self-control and persistence are more likely to be diligent1 and engaged in their work2.
-In addition, setting aside dedicated time to work on certain tasks shows direct reports two things: first, it signals the kinds of tasks or projects that are of priority to their leaders, and second, it indicates that their leaders are willing and able to roll up their sleeves and commit themselves to their work.
+Self-discipline at work allows leaders to give their full attention to the task at hand.
+Research has shown that leaders with a strong sense of self-control and persistence are more likely to be diligent1 and engaged in their work2.
+In addition, setting aside dedicated time to work on certain tasks shows direct reports two things.
+First, it signals the kinds of tasks or projects that are of priority to their leaders.
+Second, it indicates that their leaders are willing and able to roll up their sleeves and commit themselves to their work.
 Not only is self-discipline an effective tool for leaders looking to accomplish more work each day, but it can be motivating for employees who follow the example set by their leader.

 In assessing your level of self-discipline, ask yourself the following questions: